banksJeremy/shore/README.md

   - Make nice on iPod touch/iPhone.
   - Maybe allow more classical functions via subscripts:
     fib_n = fib_(n-1) + fib_(n-2); fib_0 = fib_1 = 1
+  - A node.js server script that allows for graceful degradation to performing calculations server-side in the absence of enabled JavaScript.